also known as: Potholes, Road maintenance.

 The A1, A19 and A69 within Northumberland are the

 responsibility of the Highways Agency.
-We do not maintain these
+Report potholes on these

 What happens after you report a problem?